cirkwis/gcp-professional-data-eng-certfication/2-Choosing-a-Managed-Database.md

 ![Getting data in and out of Cloud Storage](./image/3-1.png "Getting data in and out of Cloud Storage")

 - Decision tree criteria
-    - Structured (database) or unstructured
-    - Analytical or transactional?
-    - Relational (SQL) or Non-relational
-    - Scalability/availability/size requirements?

 ![Decision tree criteria](./image/3-2.jpg "Decision tree criteria")